webrtc-for-the-curious/webrtc-for-the-curious/content/docs/03-connecting.md

 #### Permissions
 A remote host can't send into your `Relayed Transport Address` until you create a permission for them.
 When you create a permission you are telling the TURN server that this IP/Port is allowed to send inbound traffic.

 The remote host needs to give you the IP/Port as it appears to the TURN server.
 This means it should send a `STUN Binding Request` to the TURN Server.
 A common error case is that a remote host will send a `STUN Binding Request` to a different server.
 They will then ask you to create a permission for this IP.

 Let's say you want to create a permission for a host behind a `Address Dependent Mapping`.
 If you generate the `Mapped Address` from a different TURN server all inbound traffic will be dropped.
 Every time they communicate with a different host it generates a new mapping.
+Permissions expire after 5 minutes if they are not refreshed.

 #### SendIndication/ChannelData
 These two messages are for the TURN Client to send messages to a remote peer.